-In the Netherlands 11 out of 99 cats on the infected mink farms (1) tested positive and the virus genome sequence was similar to that in the mink.
-No clinical signs were observed in these cats.
-In Denmark and the USA, a small number of dogs and cats from infected mink farms tested positive for the virus.
-Chicken, rabbits, and horses sampled on farms, and wildlife sampled in the vicinity of the infected farms in Denmark did not test positive for SARS-CoV-2 (7).
-Consequently, the risk of SARS-CoV-2 transmission between farmed and domestic animals on infected mink farms is high for cats and dogs.
+2.3.
+Risk of transmission of SARS-CoV-2 between farmed animals and other domestic animals risk of SARS-CoV-2 transmission between farmed and domestic animals on infected mink farms is high for cats and dogs.
 In these settings, the risk of cats or dogs transmitting SARS-CoV-2 to humans is considered low.